China's tough stance welcomed at home; hopes for cooler heads in closed sessions

-Chinese media was yesterday rife with nationalistic comments praising the country's top diplomats for standing up to their American counterparts in Anchorage, although analysts cautioned against reading too much into the theatrics.
+BEIJING - Chinese media was on Friday (March 19) rife with nationalistic comments praising the country's top diplomats for standing up to their American counterparts in Anchorage, although analysts cautioned against reading too much into the theatrics.

 China's top diplomat Yang Jiechi, who is a member of the Politburo of the Chinese Communist Party, and Foreign Minister Wang Yi are in Alaska to meet US Secretary of State Antony Blinken and National Security Adviser Jake Sullivan, in the first high-level in-person talks for the Biden administration.